 Don’t Cry for Me Onions

 Onions will forever be on your kitchen counter for use in all seasons and cuisines.
 Fall cooking, however, is the epicenter of onion flavor.
-It’s not all about using the onions to get your mise en place ready for cooking a soups, stews, sauces, chillies (like this recipe for Instant Pot turkey chili) fresh salsas (like this recipe for double-spiced salsa), or flavoring meat, but for highlighting them as a star ingredient – like in this delicious caramelized onion dip – since they’re at their best after a long summer of growing sweet.
+It’s not all about using the onions to get your mise en place ready for cooking soups (like this chicken tortilla soup), stews, sauces, chillies (like this recipe for Instant Pot turkey chili) fresh salsas (like this recipe for double-spiced salsa), or flavoring meat, but for highlighting them as a star ingredient – like in this delicious caramelized onion dip – since they’re at their best after a long summer of growing sweet.
 Roasting is a fall favorite and can be done in many ways.

 Now let’s talk about how to prep these eye-watering bulbs.